LygutaKsusha/Project_Bee/README.md

 # Project_Bee

-A camera based monitoring system that identifies and tracks bees (utilizes Tensorflow, Opencv and some others).
+A camera-based monitoring system that identifies and tracks bees (utilizes Tensorflow, Opencv and some others).

 ## Presentation

-More information can be found in the [Presentation ]([your-project-name/tree/master/your-subfolder](https://github.com/LygutaKsusha/Project_Bee/blob/main/Presentation.pdf))
+More information can be found in the [Presentation](https://github.com/LygutaKsusha/Project_Bee/blob/main/Presentation.pdf)

 ## Give it a go